1st Rhode Island Regiment: 1st Rhode Island Regiment (1777–80)

-The Continental Army was reorganized once again in 1777, and the 9th Continental Regiment was re-designated as the 1st Rhode Island Regiment.
+The Continental Army was reorganized in 1776, and the 9th Continental Regiment was re-designated as the 1st Rhode Island Regiment.
 Colonel Varnum was promoted to brigadier general on February 27, 1777, and was succeeded by Colonel Christopher Greene, a distant cousin of General Nathanael Greene.
-Under Colonel Greene, the regiment, along with the 2nd Rhode Island Regiment, successfully defended Fort Mercer at the Battle of Red Bank on 22 October 1777 against an assault by 2,000 Hessians.
+Under Colonel Greene, the regiment, along with the 2nd Rhode Island Regiment, successfully defended Fort Mercer at the Battle of Red Bank on October 22, 1777, against an assault by 2,000 Hessians.

 The regiment spent the winter of 1777 to 1778 at Valley Forge near Philadelphia.
-It endured the hardships of hunger, disease and exposure to cold along with other units of the Continental Army.
-In early 1778 the regiment, along with the 2nd Rhode Island, returned to Rhode Island to prepare for an upcoming expedition to dislodge British and Hessian forces occupying the city of Newport.
+It endured the hardships of hunger, disease, and exposure to cold along with other units of the Continental Army.
+In early 1778, the regiment and the 2nd Rhode Island returned to Rhode Island to prepare for an upcoming expedition to dislodge British and Hessian forces occupying the city of Newport.